 For nearly 50 years spent at four different pizzerias, Burt Katz has been putting out some of the best pizza in Chicago.
 Since 1989, he's been putting out pies that have made Burt's Place a local favorite and must-try for visiting pizza freaks.

-Entries tagged with 'Chicago pizza reviews'
+'Chicago pizza reviews' on Serious Eats

 I could spend weeks putting together a list of Chicago pizzerias that I could describe with the phrase, "I'd be happy eating there regularly."
 But a much shorter list is one of pizzas that are truly crave-worthy; pies that make my mouth water whenever I think of them.
 Pequod's is one of those places.